pydata/xarray/doc/contributing.rst

 Please try to maintain backward compatibility. *xarray* has growing number of users with lots of existing code, so don't break it if at all possible.
 If you think breakage is required, clearly state why as part of the pull request.
 Also, be careful when changing method signatures and add deprecation warnings where needed.
-Also, add the deprecated sphinx directive to the deprecated functions or methods.

 .. _contributing.ci: